jonatascastro12/jonatascastro.me/src/content/reminder/index.md

 image: /images/desktop.jpg
 ---

-I believe God has a plan in your life!
+I believe that God has a plan for your life!

-This tool returns a verse from Proverbs randomly by applying a function to this exact millisecond!
+This tool randomly takes Proverbs verse by applying a function to this exact millisecond!
-I believe God can speak to you right now!
+I that believe God can speak to you right now!

 <p style="text-align: center">
-  <button type="button" id="wisdom-btn"  class="wisdom-btn">Speak With Me</button>
+  <button type="button" id="wisdom-btn"  class="wisdom-btn">Speak To Me</button>
 </p>

 <p class="loading" style="text-align: center">